-Investing in our Common Shares is subject to considerable risk.
+Investors should carefully consider all of the information disclosed in this Annual Information Form prior to investing in the securities of the Company.
+Investing in securities of the Company is subject to considerable risk.
 Our hospitality operations, real estate development projects, vacation club, and financial results are subject to various risks and uncertainties that could adversely affect our prospects, financial results, financial condition and cash flow.
-The following risks should be considered as part of any investment decision in the Company's Common Shares.
+In addition to the other information presented in this Annual Information Form, the following risks should be carefully considered as part of any investment decision in the Company's securities.